Matching Messy Texts

 # Create a target dataset.

-refusa_select <- refUSA %>% filter(zip_code == zcta)
+refusa_select <- refUSA %>% filter(zipcode == zcta)

 # The following creates a vector of potential candidates (best match based on different algorithms)